swastikmaiti/Embedding-Quantization/README.md

 # Scalar Quantization
 This is another type of quantization to improve `retrieval performance`.
 Here instead of binary quantization we convert the `f32` embedding into
 `int8` embeddings or `unit8` embeddings.
 Scalar quantization reduce memory requirement by `4x` as compared to `8x` in Binary Quantization but it has a retrieval performance of more than `99%` with a `rescore multiplier` of 10.
+On average `Scalar Quantization` gives `3.77x` speed up and exactly `4x` memory saving.

 # Best of Both the World
 To benifit from the `memory` and `computation` requiremnt of Binary Quantization and `retrieval performance` of Scalar Quantization, in practice we use both the technique together.

 We use `Binary Quantization` for the actual Vetor DB for in memory compuation.
 Separately we store the `Scalar Quantization` in disk space.
+We store in disk space bcause we `do not` perfrom any compuation on this database.
 Firt we perform retrieval with `Binary Quantization` which is computation heavy, then we perform rescoring with `Scalar Quantization` and return top_k documents.